Skip to content

 Examples

-Roll back the most recent migration:
+Roll back the most recent batch:

 bash